One of them is Al-Waleed bin Talal… These are financing Elon Musk to buy Twitter!

 Musk: Twitter will remain free for individuals and with fees for commercial and government use

-As the picture becomes clear about the financing, the market is close to completing the deal, as the gap between Twitter’s share price and Musk’s offer of $54.20 per share narrows to its lowest level since April 26.
+As the picture becomes clear regarding the financing, the market is close to completing the deal, as the gap between Twitter’s share price and Musk’s offer of $54.20 per share narrows to its lowest level since April 26.

 Twitter shares rose 2.9% to $50.49 in the market opening session.
 The deal is due to be completed later this year, and the two sides agreed to pay a cancellation fee of around $1 billion in the event it collapses.